cad-polito-it/testcrush/_sources/index.rst.txt

 .. image:: _static/testcrush.png

+Welcome to the documentation of TestCrush.
-TestCrush is a toolkit for compaction of software test libraries which are written in assembly.
-The tool expects a configuration JSON file from the user and a pre-existing logic and fault simulation flow for your design(s).
+TestCrush is a toolkit designed to compact software test libraries written in assembly.
+It relies heavily on the (VC-)Z01X logic and fault simulator.
+The tool requires a pre-existing testing environment for evaluating the STL compaction process.

-TestCrush implements the algorithms ``A0`` and ``A1xx`` of the journal publication
+TestCrush implements the algorithms ``A0`` and ``A1xx`` of:

    M. Gaudesi, I. Pomeranz, M. S. Reorda and G. Squillero, "New Techniques to Reduce the Execution Time of Functional Test Programs," in IEEE